 Ask a question about studying at Deakin

-- at least three years of relevant work experience in business or other related field
+- at least three years' relevant work experience in business or other related field (or part-time equivalent)

 Recognition of prior learning